-EDMONTON, AB, November 24, 2016 – Creative minds interested in everything from playwriting and film to children’s books and graphic novels can look forward to a year of opportunity with David van Belle and Richard Van Camp, who have been named the 2017 Metro Federation Writers in Residence.
+EDMONTON, AB, November 15, 2017 – Aspiring and established writers alike can look forward to a year of learning, connecting and creating with playwright Darrin Hagen and author Michael Hingston, who have been named the 2018 Metro Federation Writers in Residence.

 The Metro Federation is a consortium of four libraries: Edmonton Public Library, Fort Saskatchewan Public Library, St. Albert Public Library and Strathcona County Library.
 Each is a partner in this venture and will play host to a Writer in Residence over the coming 12 months.

-The Metro Federation Writer in Residence program is wrapping up its fourth year, and 2016 writers Wayne Arthurson and Marty Chan will pass the torch at a celebration event on Thursday, Dec.
-15 at the Strathcona County Library.
+The Metro Federation Writer in Residence program is wrapping up its fifth year, and 2017 writers David van Belle and Richard Van Camp will pass the torch with the change of the calendar year.

-Local scribes can take advantage of numerous programs and workshops with both writers, and will also have the unique opportunity to work with them one-on-one.
-Those who want to book some time with either Writer in Residence can visit metrowir.com after Tuesday, Jan.
-3, 2017 to contact them.
+Local writers can take advantage of workshops with both Writers in Residence, and will also have the opportunity to work with them one-on-one.
+Those who want to book some time with either Writer in Residence can visit metrowir.com in January 2018 to contact them.

 - 30 -

 About the Metro Edmonton Federation of Libraries

 The Metro Edmonton Federation of Libraries consists of: Edmonton Public Library, St. Albert Public Library, Fort Saskatchewan Public Library and Strathcona County Library.
 Libraries in the federation collaborate on programs, projects and events, share methods to help customers learn to use eReaders and download eBooks, and support the Edmonton International Literacy Festival (LitFest) by contributing ideas and hosting events at their venues.